variadico/noti/docs/noti.md

 -n, --gchat
     Trigger a Google Chat notification.
 This requires gchat.appurl to be set.

+-i,--chanify
+    Trigger a Chanify notification.
+This requires `chanify.channelURL` to be set.

 -g, --telegram
     Trigger a Telegram notification.
 This requires telegeram.token and telegram.chatId to be set.